 Travel Tech for my 10 days of driving around Germany, Poland, and Czech Republic for Veeam Vanguard Summit in Prague

-This article is a work in progress, written during the few moments I'm in various hotel rooms.
-Enjoying my time with my wife and with fellow bloggers from across the globe are the priority, pictures and details will need to wait until my return.
+This article was written during the few moments I was in various hotel rooms.
+Enjoying my time with my wife and with fellow bloggers from across the globe were the priority.
 You can jump right down to the tech and/or the photos.

 Ever since I was 11, I wanted to get back to Germany, where half my family is from.
 Finally, thanks to an opportunity to write about VVols in an IBM Redbook, that dream came true in September 2014, as VMware was preparing for the Feb 2 2015 launch of vSphere 6.0.
 That trip was a lot of work, and a lot of fun, with extensive rental car adventures that involved a manual transmission and a side-trip to visit the island where my last name originated.
 That trip didn't come without its challenges, full story here.

 Here's the thing.
 All of those big trips during my 21 years of adventures at IBM left my wife and family behind.
 This included places like London, Barcelona, and Sydney.
 The family's need for proper focus on affording college tuition always trumped wants.
 Yet, those wants still persisted.